-- 7.1 Option 1 would be to use our existing Council Plan 2019- 2024.
-This would mean that the Council's main strategic framework would not reflect the significant change the city has faced as a result of the coronavirus pandemic. - 7.2 Option 2 and the chosen option is to refresh the Council Plan which will enable the city to address key challenges and capitalise on new opportunities as we transition to a new normal and level up our city.
+7.1 Option 1 would be to not refresh Our City: Our Plan.
+This would mean that the Council's main strategic framework may not reflect key priorities of local people which have emerged over the last 12 months.

+7.2 Option 2 and the chosen option is to refresh Our City: Our Plan which will enable the city to address key challenges and capitalise on new opportunities as we transition to a new normal and level up our city.